Axel (singer)

-Axel Fernando Witteveen Pardo (born 1 January 1977), commonly known as Axel, is an Argentine singer and songwriter.
+Axel Fernando Witteveen (born 1 January 1977), commonly known as Axel, is an Argentine singer and songwriter.

 Career

 Axel was born on 1 January 1977 in Rafael Calzada, Buenos Aires province.
 He began piano lessons with his two brothers, encouraged by his parents, both of whom were great lovers of music.
 At the age of 8, Axel entered the Conservatory Julian Aguirre of Argentina and remained there until high school when he decided to focus on his studies and temporarily left musical.
 Once he finished secondary school, at age 17, he resumed his piano studies, determined to make music his livelihood.

 Despite the initial opposition of his father, but supported by his mother, Axel started to explore the artistic world of Buenos Aires.
 His first job was important in a soap opera TV Canal 9, in which he played a small acting role as a waiter in a piano bar.
 On the other hand, he began to desire showing his talent for music, and another was initiated in the world that both had dreamed of lights, scenarios, and the public as a witness of his immense desire to succeed.
 After that soap opera, Axel Fernando Costa moved to Argentina to act in clubs in tourist areas during the summer season.